Paul's Relationship with the Corinthian Christians

 The Main Stages of Paul's Interactions with the Christians in Corinth

-0) The Edict of Claudius: Roman Emperor Claudius expels the Jews from the city of Rome (probably ca. 49 AD):
+0) The Edict of Claudius: Roman Emperor Claudius expels the Jews from the city of Rome (probably ca. AD 49):

 A Summary of the Correspondence between Paul and the Corinthians:

-An Outline of Main Themes of 1 Cor by section:
+An Outline of the Main Themes of 1 Corinthians by section:

 5 - Christian Freedom is not the same as licentiousness (example: case of the man with his stepmother)